zerolawtech/ZAP-Tech/docs/kyc-registrar.rst

 .. _kyc-registrar:

+.. todo
+    events
+    examples
+    getters
+    review text

 ############
 KYCRegistrar
 ############

 KYCRegistrar contracts are registries that hold information on the identity, region, and rating of investors.
+This contract may be associated with multiple :ref:`issuing-entity` contracts to provide investor KYC data to them.

 Registries may be maintained by a single entity, or a federation of entities where each are approved to provide identification services for their specific jurisdiction.
 The contract owner can authorize other entities to add investors within specified countries.